bkw777/FluxEngine_Kit/README.md

 ## Fabrication

-The cover prints easily with any common FDM printer.
+The cover prints easily with any common FDM printer with PLA.

-But you can get also both the pcb and the cover at the same time on the same order from Elecrow for about $13 including shipping.
-Choose nylon or high strength nylon for the 3d printing.
+But you can also get both the pcb and the cover at the same time on the same order from Elecrow for about $13 including shipping.
+Get the gerber.zip and STL from [releases](../releases).
+Choose high strength nylon for the 3d printing to get a strong black part.